The 5 Best Bait For Rainbow Trout In The Summer

 I have had equal success with both live worms and plastic worms, in fact, I prefer fake plastic worms when fishing rivers, and real worms when fishing still water.

-I give a slight advantage to the artificial ones since they come in different colors that can spark rainbow trout interest and they stay on the hook better.
+I give a slight advantage to the artificial worms since they come in different colors that can spark rainbow trout interest and they stay on the hook better.

 If you opt for live bait, you should know that there are several different types of worms in North America you can use.
 Anglers most often bring red worms, dew worms, or nightcrawlers.